Undergraduate Courses

 Read The Lir Academy Prospectus here.

-• your Result for the 1st Round of Auditions for your recruitment to the BA (Hons) Acting 2025/2026
+• your Result for your recruitment to the Bachelor (Hons) Acting

-• your Result for the 1st Round of Auditions for your recruitment to the Foundation Diploma in Acting and Theatre
+• Your Result for your recruitment to the Foundation Diploma in Acting & Theatre

 Audition Process